MacKeeper Review: Quick Expert Summary

 Login Items helps you speed up your start-up times by reviewing the applications that load when you start your device.
 This is a useful feature if your Mac takes forever to start up.
 Intego doesn’t offer a start-up manager, so I was pleased to see MacKeeper does.

 I chose to remove 3 of the suggested login items (some are necessary and can’t be removed).
 I didn’t see any improvement to my start-up time by doing this, but to be honest, my Mac was already pretty quick to boot up.
-Ultimately, Login Items will be a useful feature if your start-up times become a problem.
+Ultimately, Login Items would be a useful feature if your start-up times become a problem.

-- Find & Fix
+- Find & Fix — Perform All of MacKeeper’s Scans at Once

 MacKeeper also includes a Find & Fix feature, which is effectively a quick scan of all the MacKeeper features at once.
+The Find & Fix scan result displays each of the 4 main MacKeeper categories and highlights any threats found in each:

 - Security.